 trauma including fracture

 certain types of oral contraceptive pill or hormone replacement therapy.

 However, sometimes PEs occur for no obvious reason.
 Some people have an inherited or acquired tendency for their blood to clot.
 This is called Thrombophilia and can mean a PE is more likely to happen.
 It can also affect other members of the family.
 If this applies to you, you will be given advice about this and referred to the haematology clinic for support (haematology clinic is where we see patients who have a confirmed diagnosis of PE).

 What is the treatment?

-In clinic, we will explain blood thinning medication to you including how important it is to take this medication as prescribed to prevent the clot from getting any bigger and stop new clots forming.
+In clinic, we will explain blood thinning medication to you including how important it is to take the medication as prescribed to prevent the clot from getting any bigger and stop new clots forming.

 Medication may be either injections or tablets.
 The most common choices are low molecular weight heparin (LMWH) injections, a direct oral anticoagulant (DOAC) (such as Apixaban, Rivaroxaban, or Edoxaban), or Dabigatran and Warfarin.
-Your doctor will discuss these options with you to decide which the medicine is most suitable for you, taking account of any other health conditions that you have.
+Your doctor will discuss these options with you to decide which medicine is most suitable for you, taking account of any other health conditions that you have.

 You will be given an anticoagulation alert card to carry at all times.

-If you experience any of the following after starting your anticoagulants, please seek medical attention
+If you experience any of the following after starting your anticoagulants, please seek medical attention:

 unexpected or uncontrollable bleeding